EMDR, Relapse Prevention, and Long-Term Recovery

 In EMDR Target Selection, these warning signs can guide which memories and triggers to process.
 For example:

-This approach allows relapse prevention to be woven into EMDR Target Sequencing, rather than treated as a separate domain.
+This approach allows relapse prevention to be woven into EMDR Target Sequencing as part of the overall treatment plan.

 Addiction Focused EMDR Protocols for Relapse Prevention